Professionally Managed Dividend Investments

 - Prior to selection, all investments are quality assessed and approved based on credit rating, balance sheet, volatility, dividend paying history, yield, and liquidity

-- Minimum Investment is $100,000 (CAN BE A COMBINATION OF BLACK AND BLUE DIAMOND PORTFOLIO’S) and can be transferred as cash or ‘in-kind’ securities.
+- Minimum Investment is $100,000 and can be transferred as cash or ‘in-kind’ securities from current brokerage.

 Ready for the next step?
 Schedule your Free Review here, or call us at (480)902-3333

 Thanks to healthier lifestyles, new prescription drugs and medical technology, people are living longer than ever before.
 However, one drawback to a longer life is the greater possibility of outliving your savings—creating all the more reason to develop a retirement income plan designed to last a longer lifetime.